 In this post, I will share with you what art marketing strategies I work on every day to drive over 100,000 pageviews a month.

 There are two objectives when you are writing your art descriptions.

 The first objective is to connect your audience to the artwork you are showcasing.

 The story you tell is not like a traditional story where there is a beginning, middle, and an end.

-It is a small description that explains the purpose of the art you are showcasing.
+It is a short description that explains the purpose of the art you are showcasing.

 - Why you created the artwork?

 - What inspired you to create the artwork?

 - What is the message behind the artwork?